Phone: (845) 257-3450

 Web address: www.newpaltz.edu/comm_media

 The Department of Communication & Media offers majors in Communication Studies, Digital Media Production, Digital Media Programming & Management, and Journalism.
 All of these majors lead to either the bachelor of arts (B.A.) or bachelor of science (B.S.) degree, blending technical and theoretical courses that can lead to graduate study or a variety of careers, from journalism to media to public relations to corporate and public communication.
-We also offer a minor in Communication Studies and, in conjunction with the Department of Art History (School of Fine & Performing Arts), an interdisciplinary minor in Film & Video Studies.
+We also offer minors in Communication Studies and Journalism and, in conjunction with the Department of Art History (School of Fine & Performing Arts), an interdisciplinary minor in Film & Video Studies.

 The Digital Media Production program offers students a strong liberal arts foundation and an opportunity to develop up-to-date professional skills that prepare them to succeed within the diverse and burgeoning world of digital media, particularly in digital production for film and television.
 Students will learn that engaging storytelling, solid research, and careful attention to ethical considerations are essential, whether working in documentary, narrative, or news-gathering contexts.
 The web portfolios they create as a final project will demonstrate students' ability to use the latest tools of digital audio and video to create high-quality, marketable content for film and television.
 Digital Media Production majors will apply their knowledge to a professional setting by participating in a required internship.